Compute

 Applicability

-Specifies whether you want to use the bandwidth package for network communications within a geographic region or between geographic regions.
+Specifies whether you want to use the bandwidth package for communication within a geographic region or between geographic regions.
+There are two options:

 Geographic Region